doublemoulinet/Morrowind-Modular-Mod-Guide/README.md

 For a similar-looking but way better and better maintained guide, see [Sigourn's Morrowind Mended](https://github.com/Sigourn/morrowind-improved).
 Much of the structure of this guide (particularly the setup section) has been directly cribbed from Sigourn's.

+This guide's selling feature: on moderate hardware (ex., an i7-3770 and GTX 680), you will get a solid 60FPS in-game.
+Seriously!

 ## Using this Guide and Installing Mods
 The guide is modular, meaning you can install most sections independently of one another.
 A first-time player need only follow the instructions in the first sections to have a stable, playable game.
 However, all modules are designed with the vanilla experience in mind.
 I recommend first-time players skip the "CONTENT" optional module.